 The sample WordPress post will be moved to the Trash folder.
 If you want to restore it just click on the Undo link next to the post moved to the Trash message …

-Cleaning Up WordPress – Delete The Sample Page
+Cleaning Up WordPress – How To Delete The Sample Page

-WordPress adds a sample page to your new installation …
+A sample WordPress page is added to new installations …

 (WordPress Sample Page)